MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

   - If you choose **Enroll without user affinity**, then you're automatically using **Direct enrollment**.
 Remember:

     - You're using the settings from an existing macOS enrollment profile.
     - Users can't use apps that require a user, including the Company Portal app.
+The Company Portal app isn't used, needed, or supported on enrollments without user affinity.
 Be sure users don't install the Company Portal app from the Apple app store.

 - When the enrollment profile is ready, USB connect the devices to the Mac, and open the **Apple Configurator** app.
 When the app opens, it detects the USB connected device, and deploys the Intune enrollment profile you created.